Marvinsky/statistics_for_data_science/README.md

-## statistics for data science
+## Statistics For Data Science.

-This is the code for eCommerce example explaine in the Statistics for Data Science Presented in Belatrix's Blog
+This is the code for eCommerce example explained in the topic Statistics for Data Science Presented in Belatrix's Blog.